Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling: Introduction

 \subsection{Background and related literature}

 The European electricity system is a collection of national zonal electricity markets.
-The development of a European \gls{iem} aims to establish a pan-European electricity trading platform under a policy triangle of security of supply, affordability, and sustainability \citep{europeancommission_directive_1997}.
-Organizing the vast majority of Europe's electricity consumption in a coordinated market framework is the achievement of over 20 years of continuous policy iteration for more effective market designs and procedures \citep{glachant_achievement_2010}.
+The development of the European \gls{iem} aims to establish a pan-European electricity trading platform under a policy triangle of security of supply, affordability, and sustainability \cite{europeancommission_directive_1997}.
+Organizing the vast majority of Europe's electricity consumption in a coordinated market framework is the achievement of over 20 years of continuous policy iteration for more effective market designs and procedures \cite{glachant_achievement_2010}.
 Central to these market coupling procedures are capacity allocation and congestion management routines, i.e., methods to determine exchange capacities between market areas such that transnational trade volumes are high, while secure system operation is guaranteed.
-While development of efficient methods for capacity allocation and congestion management in the early stages of the \gls{iem} where motivated by the scarcity of transmission capacity inherited from pre-liberalized market structures \citep{meeus_electricity_2008}, current developments are driven by the system's transformation towards a sustainable energy system \citep{directorategeneralforenergy_clean_2019}.
+In the early stages of the \gls{iem}, the development of efficient methods for capacity allocation and congestion management were motivated by the scarcity of transmission capacity inherited from pre-liberalized market structures \cite{meeus_electricity_2008}.
+Current developments, on the other hand, are mostly driven by the system's transformation towards a sustainable energy system \cite{directorategeneralforenergy_clean_2019}.
 Specifically, in the context of a generation portfolio that is characterized by more intermittent renewable energy sources and fewer dispatchable generators, increasing cross-border cooperation promises a more efficient utilization of available infrastructure by improving the coordination of (flexible) generation resources.

 To date, various market coupling methods are in use.
-While most neighbouring market zones rely on \gls{ntc} or \gls{atc}, \gls{cwe}, comprising France, Belgium, Luxembourg, Netherlands, Germany and Austria, has adopted the target method \gls{fbmc}.
+While most neighboring market zones rely on \glspl{ntc} or \glspl{atc}, \gls{cwe}, comprising France, Belgium, Luxembourg, Netherlands, Germany and Austria, has adopted the target method \gls{fbmc}.